nirvanasilva/assignment/README.md

 ## Improvements
 * Add logs so the application can be monitored
-* Add swagger for API documentation
 * Create script for CI/CD pipeline
-* Use properties to define application messages
+* Use properties file to define application messages